Preparing Your Plumbing for Winter in San Diego

 - Let vulnerable faucets drip overnight

-- Cover outdoor faucets with insulated covers or towels
+- Cover outdoor faucets with insulated covers or even just old towels

 - If you have a pool, run the pump to keep water moving